timarney/react-faq/README.md

 * [Styling in React](https://www.kirupa.com/react/styling_in_react.htm) kirupa
 * [Styling React Components in JavaScript](https://www.youtube.com/watch?v=0aBv8dsZs84) Michael Chan

+**What about using Bootstrap with React?**
+* [React-Bootstrap](https://react-bootstrap.github.io) - Bootstrap 3 components built with React
+* [bootstrap-loader](https://github.com/shakacode/bootstrap-loader) -Load Bootstrap styles and scripts in your Webpack bundle

 ### Component Level Styling

 >  There are various approaches for React that allow us to push styling to the component level. -  survivejs.com